stan-dev/posteriordb/doc/REFERENCE_POSTERIOR_DEFINITION.md

 A reference posterior should have:
 1. 10 000 draws per parameter in the model.
-1. Each parameter should have an Rhat (see [arXiv](https://arxiv.org/abs/1903.08008)) below 1.01.
+1. An Rhat (see [arXiv](https://arxiv.org/abs/1903.08008)) below 1.01 for all parameters.
-1. The effective sample size (bulk and tail) should fall within a probability bound of 0.95.
-See details below.
+1. Approximately independent draws, i.e all parameters have an autocorrelation at lag 1 that is less than 0.05.
 1. All Expected Fraction of Missing Information (E-FMI) is below 0.2
-1. Efficient sample size (ESS) / iteration > 0.0001
+1. No divergent transitions (if HMC is used)

 Computing Reference Posteriors Draws